 In order to ensure all regulations are met, drivers and their employers are required to keep extensive logs and reports.
 These range from vehicle inspection reports to the daily log of a driver’s hours.
 These items include:

-Since trucking companies are only required to keep evidence for a certain amount of time, it is important personal injury accident victims seek legal assitances as soon as possible.
+Since trucking companies are only required to keep evidence for a certain amount of time, it is important that victims of a Missouri truck accident seek legal assitances as soon as possible.

 Many times, we are contacted months after a crash occurs.
 You can rest assured the truck company will dispose of any incriminating evidence they are not required to keep.
 Our law firm takes immediate action to ensure drivers and their employers are placed on notice of the claim, and request certain evidence be retained.

 In our experience handling Missouri personal injury lawsuits arising from truck crashes, we have seen employers routinely encourage drivers to break safety rules.
 The most common violations are:

 If we determine a truck company knowingly violated one of these safety regulations, we will recommend you pursue punitive damages, for the reckless or conscious disregard for public safety.

 If you or a family member were hurt in a truck accident and need more information, contact our personal injury attorneys.